daos-stack/daos/docs/release/support_matrix_v2_2.md

 * [CentOS 7.9.2009](https://wiki.centos.org/Manuals/ReleaseNotes/CentOS7.2009)
 * [RHEL 7.9](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/7.9_release_notes/index)

-CentOS Linux 7 will reach End Of Life (EOL) on June 30st, 2024.
+CentOS Linux 7 will reach End Of Life (EOL) on June 30th, 2024.
 Refer to the [RHEL Life Cycle](https://access.redhat.com/support/policy/updates/errata/) description on the Red Hat support website for information on RHEL support phases.

 ### CentOS Linux 8

-CentOS Linux 8 has reached End Of Life (EOL) on December 31st, 2021.
+CentOS Linux 8 reached the End Of Life (EOL) on December 31st, 2021.
 Consequently, DAOS Version 2.2 does not support CentOS Linux 8.
-DAOS clusters that have been running CentOS Linux 8 have to be migrated to Rocky Linux 8 or RHEL 8 in order to deploy DAOS Version 2.2.
+DAOS clusters that have been running CentOS Linux 8 have to be migrated to Rocky Linux 8 or RHEL 8 to deploy DAOS Version 2.2.

 ### Red Hat Enterprise Linux 8